amiabix/zk_Privacy_Pool/README.md

 ## Development Status

-This is a demonstration project (v0.1) showcasing privacy pool concepts using Noir.
-The system maintains separate account and pool balances with a retro terminal-style interface for an engaging user experience.
+This project demonstrates privacy pool concepts with two implementations:
+- **ZisK Version**: Multi-user UTXO-based privacy pool with working ZK proofs
+- **Noir Version**: Single-user privacy pool with web interface

 ## ⚠️ Important Notice

 **This code is experimental and unaudited.
 It is intended for educational and research purposes only.
-Do not use this code in production environments or with real funds.
-The implementation may contain bugs, security vulnerabilities, or other issues that could result in loss of funds or privacy breaches.**
+Do not use this code in production environments or with real funds.**

 ## Credits